 Major programs don’t fail suddenly.

-Most organisations don’t miss the signals because they lack intelligence.
 They miss them because the signals don’t look dangerous — until they are.

-Most organisations increase oversight as risk grows.
+Most organisations increase oversight only after risk has already grown.

-We work when the stakes are high, commitments are public, and the cost of being wrong is material — financially, operationally, or reputationally.
+We engage when the stakes are high, commitments are public, and the costs of being wrong are significant — financially, operationally, or reputationally.
+By the time warning dashboards start flashing red, the opportunity for quiet course correction has usually closed.

 The Value